Understanding Foreign Exchange Rate Risk: Types, Strategies and Examples

 3. Leverage technology

-• Automate Payments and Transfers: HighRadius treasury cash management software streamlines managing multiple currencies, automating payments, and optimizing cash flows.
+• Automate Payments and Transfers: HighRadius cash management solution streamlines managing multiple currencies, automating payments, and optimizing cash flows.
 The platform helps you make informed decisions by providing real-time analytics and predictive insights on currency and payment trends, allowing for strategic planning and execution.

 4. Consider hedging strategies